CrystalRae90/Stock-Analysis/README.md

       Dim TickerStartingPrices(12) As Single
       Dim TickerEndingPrices(12) As Single

-Similar to 2018 Script, a For loop was written to loop through the tickers array, only this time the *Tickervolumes* for all indexes *i* are set to 0.
+Similar to 2018 Codew, a For loop was written to loop through the tickers array, only this time the *Tickervolumes* for all indexes *i* are set to 0.

       For i = 0 To 11